centreon/centreon-documentation/cloud/administration/resource_access.md

 If you don't want all users to see all resources, you need to:

-1. [Create](#creating-an-access-rule) a first access rule that grants you the right to see all resources (you may want to grant this right to all administrators).
+1. Edit the default rule called "ALL" so that it grants the right to see all resources only to you (or to all administrators).
+Remember to rename the rule.
-2. [Delete](#managing-access-rules) the default rule called "ALL".
-3. Create the rules you want for your users.
+2. Create the rules you want for your users.

 ## Creating an access rule